Melvin228/Melvin228/README.md

 - 👀 I’m interested in Web development technologies
 - 🌱 I’m currently learning PHP ,Python, React, Angular
 - 💞️ I’m looking to collaborate on on building websites and other types of projects
-- 📫 How to reach me ...
+- 📫 How to reach me :
+- Email: melvingan2811@gmail.com

 <!---
 Melvin228/Melvin228 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.